Hawaii Marijuana Laws

 Possession

-Possession of between three grams and one ounce is a misdemeanor, and the penalty is up to 30 days in jail and a fine of $1000.
+Possession of between 3 grams and 1 ounce is a misdemeanor, and the penalty is up to 30 days in jail and a fine of $1000.

-For amounts between one ounce and one pound, the potential jail term increases to one year, and the fine to $2000.
+For amounts between 1 ounce and 1 pound, the potential jail term increases to 1 year, and the fine to $2000.

-The top penalty for between two and 25 pounds is 10 years in prison and $25,000.
-If the weight is greater than 25 pounds, the maximum punishment is 20 years in prison and a fine of $50,000.
+The top penalty for between 2 and 25 pounds is 10 years in prison and $25,000.
+If the weight is greater than 25 pounds, the maximum punishment is 20 years in prison and a fine of up to $50,000.

 Offense | Penalty | Incarceration | Max.
 Fine |